Professor Emma Cayley

 Emma has published extensively on late medieval French poetry and its material context.
 Her first monograph on Alain Chartier and medieval debate poetry (Debate and Dialogue: Alain Chartier in his Cultural Context) came out with OUP in 2006.
 She published a collection of essays on Alain Chartier with Ashby Kinch in 2008 (Chartier in Europe, Gallica: Boydell), a collection co-edited with Susan Powell in 2013 (Manuscripts and Printed Books in Europe 1350-1500: Packaging, Presentation and Consumption, University of Liverpool Press), and a co-edited Companion to Alain Chartier c.
 1385-1430: Father of French Eloquence for Brill in 2015 with Daisy Delogu and Joan E. McRae.
 Among other current projects, Emma is writing a monograph on debate for UPF and preparing critical editions of fifteenth-century debate poetry for Arizona's MRTS and Garnier.
 Emma was awarded a Project Fund grant by REACT to develop an App with Antenna International.
 See 'The Exeter Manuscripts Project' at http://humanities.exeter.ac.uk/research/react/projects/exetermanuscripts/ You can see an interview about the project with Emma and her PhD student Peter Knowles at the 2013 AHRC Creative Economy Showcase: http://youtu.be/PPeHGtYSN3U The App will be built across Exeter, Stanford, and Glasgow Universities with co-directors Prof Elaine Treharne, Dr Benjamin Albritton, and Dr Johanna Green.

 Emma was appointed co-editor of French Studies, the leading subject journal (2016-).
 She is also on the French editorial team of MLO (Modern Languages Open), a peer-reviewed online journal hosted by Liverpool University Press.
-She was elected Vice-President of the International Courtly Literature Society (2016-), and was VP of the International Alain Chartier Society (2008-15).
+She was elected President of the British Branch of the International Courtly Literature Society ([ICLS] 2017-), and is Vice-President of the International Executive Committee.
 She served on the AHRC Peer Review College from 2007-14.
-She was International Secretary of the International Courtly Literature Society (ICLS) from 2004-13.
-Emma is an external examiner for French programmes at the University of Leeds and King's College, London.
+Emma is an external examiner for French programmes at the Universities of Leeds, Cambridge, and King's College, London.
 Emma regularly reviews articles, proposals and manuscripts for a number of subject journals and publishers.

 Follow the Department of Modern Languages on Facebook: http://www.facebook.com/UofExeterModernLanguages